The Day (and Program Change) That Will Live in Infamy

 The good news about legacy USAirways aircraft is they have legacy USAirways crews who are very reliable about providing pre-departure beverages (PDBs).

-The bad news about legacy USAirways is that they lack power outlets and in-flight entertainment.
+The bad news about legacy USAirways aircraft is that they have no power outlets or in-flight entertainment.

 I doubt that the old fashioned audio system even works as the flight attendants did not bother to distribute headsets.

 The Phoenix flight was scheduled for four hours and 22 minutes.
 Since it was a morning flight, breakfast was served in first class.
 Service started with a moist towel.